aftab-ai/JWT_Auth/Backend/READEME.md

 - **Crypto** - Crypto is a module provides cryptographic functionality that includes a set of wrappers for OpenSSL's hash, HMAC, cipher, decipher, sign, and verify functions.
 - **UAParser.js** - UAParser.js is the most comprehensive, compact, and up-to-date JavaScript library to detect user's browser, OS, CPU, and device type/model.
 Also detect bots, apps, and more.
 Runs seamlessly in the browser (client-side) or Node.js (server-side).
 - **Express-Rate-Limit** - express-rate-limit is a basic rate-limiting middleware for Express.
 Use to limit repeated requests to public APIs and/or endpoints such as password reset.
 Plays nice with express-slow-down and ratelimit-header-parser.
+- **Nodemailer** - Nodemailer makes sending email from a Node.js application straightforward and secure, without pulling in a single runtime dependency.